-2003) or DiffServ.
-Voice over IP applications can adapt the VoIP configuration to the current state of the network.
+the network.
 In recent years, several algorithms have been proposed which dynamically tune the configuration to current packet delays and losses.
 These algorithms change the size of the playout buffer, the coding rate and the amount of forward error correction in order to maximize the VoIP quality.
-But how is the quality of a (VoIP or standard PSTN) telephone call measured?
+But how is the quality of a telephone call measured?
+More precisely, how can an adaptive VoIP application assess the quality of its transmission and the predict the impact of its adaptation actions?

 It is obvious that the quality of telephone calls should be measured by the users: Humans should evaluate the perceived Quality of Service (QoS).
-Of course such subjective measurement campaigns are time consuming and costly if statistically meaningful results are to be obtained (ITU P.800, 1996).
-On the other hand VoIP applications cannot measure subjective impressions but only directly observable, network- or transport-layer metrics like packet loss rates, round trip times, and packet delay distributions.
-These metrics for networking QoS, however, do not reflect the perceived quality precisely.
+Of course, such subjective measurement campaigns are time consuming and costly if statistically meaningful results are to be obtained (ITU P.800, 1996); they are also evidently not applicable for on-line adaptation.
+On the other hand, VoIP applications measure only directly observable, network- or transport-layer metrics like packet loss rates, round trip times, and packet delay distributions.
+These metrics for networking QoS, however, do not reflect the perceived service quality precisely.

 An efficient way to correlate perceived QoS and networking QoS are quality models that simulate human rating behavior.
 Quality models calculate a perceptual quality rating using given networking metrics.
 In the last years considerable efforts have been made to predict human rating behavior using precisely measurable parameters.
-We will describe in short the most common quality models for telephony:
+We briefly summarize here the most common quality models for telephony.

 The Perceptual Assessment of Speech Quality (PESQ) algorithm predicts the speech quality of narrowband speech transmission.
-The PESQ algorithm is standardized in ITU P.862 (2001b).
-It compares the original and the degraded version of a speech sample to assess the speech quality with a mean opinion score value (MOS), which scales from 1 (bad) to 5 (excellent).
+The PESQ algorithm is standardized in ITU P.862 (2001).
+It compares the original and the degraded version of a speech sample to assess the speech quality and assign a mean opinion score value (MOS), which ranges from 1 (bad) to 5 (excellent).

-The quality of a telephone call is not entirely judged by the speech quality.
+The quality of a telephone call is not entirely captured by the speech quality alone.
 Further factors have to be considered.
 The E-Model (ITU G.107, 2000) takes into account various other impairments like delay and echoes to calculate the so-called R factor.
-A higher R factor corresponds to a better telephone quality, zero being the worst value, 70 toll quality, and 100 excellent quality.
+A higher R factor corresponds to a better telephone quality; zero is the worst value, 70 toll quality, and 100 excellent quality.
 One novel feature of the E-Model is the assumption that sources of impairment which are not correlated to each other can be added on a psychological scale.
 This allows to trade off different sources of impairment (e.g. loss versus delay) against each other.